 - What are the implications of this for museum provision (such as programming and interpretation), and what does research need to look at next?

 Abi Hackett, Christina MacRae and Lisa Procter presented a keynote paper on the topic of ‘Vibrancy, repetition, movement: Reconceptualising young children in museums.’
-The presentation drew upon post-humanist theory to re-frame how we interpret children’s behaviour and learning in museums.
+The presentation drew on post-humanist theory to re-frame how we interpret children’s learning in museums.
 I was particularly interested to hear how the team described museum objects as ‘entanglements’ of the human and non-human worlds.
-Through drawing on data from various research projects, the team also discussed aspects of human experiences that were difficult to rationalise or capture in words.
+Drawing on data from various research projects, the team also discussed aspects of human experiences that were difficult to rationalize or capture in words.
 These ‘non-representations’ add to the complexity of museum programming and construct new ways of thinking about children’s meaning-making experiences.

 I unfortunately missed Andrew Stevenson’s presentation on ‘sound walking as a method’ as a result of our presentations being run in parallel.
-I was disappointed as upon first reading of the abstract, ‘sound walking’ sounded suspiciously like something one may have thought up whilst taking ‘shrooms at Burning Man.
-On second reading it also sounded like an interesting, left-of-centre methodology that may illuminate non-verbal ways of experiencing places.
+I was disappointed as on first reading the abstract, ‘sound walking’ sounded suspiciously like something one may have thought up whilst taking acid at Burning Man.
+On second reading it also sounded like an interesting, left-of-centre methodology to explore non-verbal ways of experiencing museums.

 I also attended Laura Trafi Prat’s practical workshop on ‘drawing as a method of inquiry’ that explored this artistic process as a means of encountering museums in a more embodied and material way.
 As a group we created a series of unfinished abstract drawings that were ‘responsive to life as movement, change and flow’ (taken from the workshop abstract).

 Overall, I felt the event really pushed the boundaries of how academics and practitioners think about young children in museums.
+Constructivist learning theory has dominated museum education and this framework offers a unique possibility to expand on that.
 A challenge that researchers, including me, may face in drawing upon post-humanist constructions of childhood is around how these ideas are put into a simple, concise and useful form that non-academics can then incorporate into their everyday practices with children in different museum contexts.

 Abi Hackett has also setup a new ‘Under 5’s in Museums’ website that includes extended outlines of the presenter’s abstracts from the event as well as updates on museum related research projects from the Education and Social Research Institute at Manchester Metropolitan University.